Aar-J/FutureEngineers_6Nuts3Bolts/README.md

 We designed the robot to be broken down into three key systems: the drive system, the steering system, and the electronics assembly.
 Any part that doesn’t fall into one of these categories is mostly there to provide structural integrity and support to the main components.
 For instance, the bottom plate doesn’t serve any critical function other than strengthening the overall structure.
 This modular approach ensures that our robot remains easy to work on, upgrade, and maintain, which is key for long-term reliability.

 ### Explanation
 **Electronics Mounting Plate**
 The electronics table offers ample space for organizing wiring effectively.
 It is spacious enough to accommodate most of the wiring, ensuring everything remains well-organized and accessible for easy maintenance and troubleshooting.

 **Top Plate**
 The top plate is the strongest and most robust part of the robot, serving as its backbone.
 It plays a vital role in every subsystem, providing structural integrity and supporting the entire design.

+**Bottom Plate**
+The bottom plate provides essential support and serves as a key aesthetic feature for the robot.
+It protects the belly of the robot from potential damage while also adding significant structural integrity to the overall foundation.
+By ensuring a strong base, the bottom plate helps maintain the robot's durability and stability during operation.
+Its role in reinforcing the lower framework makes it a critical component of the robot's design.

 **Bevel Gears**
 The bevel gears are designed for durability, featuring a large diameter and sizable teeth.
 This design ensures they wear out more slowly, making them reliable and long-lasting components of the drive system.

 **Motor Bracket**
 The motor bracket is small and simple in design, effectively performing its function without occupying excessive space.
 It optimizes space utilization while ensuring the motor is securely mounted.

 **Camera Mount**
-The camera mount is tall and adjustable, providing flexibility in its positioning without taking up much flat space on the electronics table.
+The camera mount is tall and adjustable, providing flexibility in positioning without taking up much flat space on the electronics table.
 It offers several customization options to fit various configurations as needed.

-**Steering System**
+*Steering System**
-The steering system is compact and simple, featuring a linkage-based design.
-It allows for the maximum possible steering angle and is highly reliable, ensuring excellent performance in maneuverability.
+The steering system is compact and straightforward, featuring a linkage-based design.
+It allows for the maximum possible steering angle and is highly reliable, ensuring excellent maneuverability and performance.

 ### Iteration process
 We went through 4 iterations of the design.
 Here's a bit about them.